abonafede/GymEquipmentClassifier/README.md

     ├── dumbell
     ├── kettlebell
     ├── rack
-├── scratch                             <- directory to store any intermediate and scratch files used ├── notebooks                           <- directory to store any exploration notebooks used ├── .gitignore                          <- git ignore file
+├── notebooks                           <- directory to store any exploration notebooks used ├── .gitignore                          <- git ignore file
 ```